Emerald Ash Borer in Colorado

-Emerald Ash Borer (EAB) was detected in Boulder, CO, in September 2013.
-As a nonnative insect, EAB has no natural enemies to keep it in check.
-EAB only attacks ash trees, and the pest is responsible for the death and decline of tens of millions of ash trees in the United States.
+Emerald Ash Borer (EAB), detected in Boulder, CO, in September 2013, is a nonnative insect with no natural enemies to keep it in check.
+EAB attacks only ash trees, and the pest is responsible for the death and decline of tens of millions of ash trees in the United States.
 Colorado has many ash in the urban forest (it’s estimated about 15% of urban trees are ash).
 Ash trees are popular in Colorado with an estimated 98,000 in the city of Boulder alone; the Denver Metro area has an estimated 1.45 million ash trees.
 As of early 2014, the only confirmed EAB infestations in Colorado are in Boulder County.

 The emerald ash borer is a small, green metallic beetle first detected in North America in 2002 in southeastern Michigan.
 The adult beetle is approximately one-half inch long with a metallic green head and back; the abdomen is coppery-purple in color.
 The larvae are up to one-half inch long, have prominent bell-shaped segments and are creamy-white in color.

 The emerald ash borer attacks only ash trees, and all ash species – including green, white, black and blue – are at risk.
-It is possible that EAB could infest an ash tree for three or four years before visible signs of tree decline.
+It is possible that EAB could infest an ash tree for three or four years before signs of tree decline are visible.
 Infestation signs include:

-- Sparse leaves or branches in the upper part of the tree o D-shaped exit holes about 1/8 inch wide
+- Sparse leaves or branches in the upper part of the tree with D-shaped exit holes about 1/8 inch wide

 - New sprouts on the lower trunk or lower branches